 Texture bleeding is when pixels from outside a sprite’s intended boundary leak into the visible edge of the sprite.

+Here’s why it happens.
+When the GPU samples a texture, it rarely samples at an exact pixel center.
+Bilinear filtering works by taking the 4 nearest pixels and blending them together based on how close the sample point is to each one.
 At the very edge of a sprite, one of those 4 neighbors is outside the sprite — it could be a transparent black pixel, a pixel from another sprite in an atlas, or garbage data.
 That outside color gets mixed into your edge pixel, producing a fringe(边缘).

 For example:

-1 | [ edge pixel: orange ][ outside: transparent black (0,0,0,0) ] |
+[ edge pixel: orange ][ outside: transparent black (0,0,0,0) ] ^ bilinear samples here → blends orange + black = dark muddy fringe

 This is exactly what you saw — the logo’s colored edge pixels were bleeding into the transparent area around it, and because the shader was Opaque, those blended semi-transparent edge pixels were written as solid color instead of being discarded.